Two-factor authentication rolls out for SF State faculty

 — Andrew Roderick

-“The number of students falling for those phishing messages, especially the ones that refer to ‘earning $500 a week’ is quite sad and frustrating,” Malek said.
+“The number of students falling for those phishing messages, especially the ones that refer to ‘earning $500 a week’ is quite sad and frustrating,” Malik said.

-Both Morshed and Malek said that while the number of phishing emails has not changed much since the pandemic, the tactics have.
+Both Morshed and Malik said that while the number of phishing emails has not changed much since the pandemic, the tactics have.

 “We’re seeing an increase in the bad actors targeting students for remote jobs,” Morshed said, “they’re more and more successful with that because it seems like the students are looking for that right now.”